List of Nintendo DS accessories: MP3 Player/Play-Yan/Play-Yan Micro

 The Nintendo MP3 Player was an accessory (cartridge) for the Nintendo DS lite that turned the DS or GBA into a functioning MP3 player.

 The Play-Yan had two releases in Japan.
 The first version Play-Yan, had game mini-games which could be downloaded from the website (Play-Yan Garage Games).
 While the updated Play-Yan Micro (same as the MP3 Player in Europe) was not compatible with the mini-games.

 DS Direction Sensing Card

 The DS Direction Sensing Card was a Slot 1 cartridge that added a compass feature to DS products.
 Astroarts Hoshizora Navi uses the DS direction sensing card to figure out one's current orientation and adjusts it on the screen star chart accordingly.
 The cartridge is double the size of a standard cartridge, sticks out of the slot 1 much like the TV Tuner, and has a locking mechanism on the side with a button to release the cart/compass.

-Calligraphy Brush
+DS vision

-DS Bimoji Training includes a "brush" - really just a long stylus - as it is almost impossible to use a normal DS stylus to play the edutainment game.
+A Japan media players made by Nintendo are available with a micro SD slot that allows Nintendo DS users to download variable content from a central Nintendo server.